Objective

 Technical Approach

-PFAS are exceptionally stable, so destroying them requires extreme reaction conditions.
-This project's hypothesis is that HC can generate the high temperatures and oxidation conditions needed to destroy PFAS in a process that is scalable and does not produce toxic byproducts.
-This project builds on prior literature showing PFAS destruction by ultrasonic cavitation.
-Researchers have shown how the high temperatures and pressures in the collapsing cavitation bubbles enable complete breakdown of PFAS into non-toxic byproducts via pyrolytic removal of the ionic head group, pyrolytic breakage of the carbon chain and oxidative breakage of the C-F bonds.
-The project team hypothesizes that the same mechanisms for PFAS destruction will occur in cavitation produced by HC.
-In this limited-scope project, the project team will conduct an experimental study to investigate the effects of HC reactor parameters on PFAS destruction.
-The project team will also conduct laboratory testing of the byproducts produced, and will conduct analysis to determine how the experimental results from the laboratory-scale testing would scale up to use in the field.
+PFAS are exceptionally stable; therefore, destroying them requires extreme reaction conditions.
+The project team believes that hydrodynamic cavitation (HC) could generate the high temperatures and oxidation conditions needed to destroy PFAS in a process that is scalable and does not produce toxic byproducts.
+The research builds on prior literature that demonstrated PFAS destruction by ultrasonic cavitation.
+Researchers have shown how the high temperatures and pressures produced by collapsing cavitation bubbles enable complete breakdown of PFAS into nontoxic byproducts via pyrolytic removal of the ionic head group, pyrolytic breakage of the carbon chain, and oxidative breakage of the C-F bonds.
+The project team hypothesized that the same mechanisms for PFAS destruction occur in cavitation produced by HC.
+Prior literature shows that HC is a viable method for destruction of other persistent water-borne chemicals such as chloroform and dyes.
+In this project, the team conducted an experimental study to investigate the effects of HC reactor parameters on PFAS destruction.
+Laboratory testing of the byproducts produced and analysis of how the experimental results from the laboratory-scale testing would scale up to use in the field was performed.

 Benefits